5um17/modernAlert/README.md

 ```

 ### Customization
-You can pass color combinations in calling constructor.
+You can pass color combinations and other settings in calling constructor.
 Default arguments are:
 ```javascript
 modernAlert({